 You may have found this page because of my poem about grieving, How We Survive.
 I've received many touching emails from people telling me this poem helped them grieve lost loved ones in a healthy way.
 It always means a lot to me when someone takes the time to let me know that.
 What else are we here for if not to help each other?

 Black Belt magazine ended a 20+ year ban on fiction to print my story, The Master's Short-Lived MMA Career.

-I recently completed a part memoir, part instructional, part self-help book titled Bullied - The Education of a Martial Artist about going from a bullied kid to a troubled teenager to a happy adult, told through the prism of martial arts training and philosophy.
+I recently completed a part memoir, part instructional, part self-help book titled Bullied - The Education of a Martial Artist about going from a bullied kid to a troubled teenager to a happy adult, told through the prism of martial arts training and philosophy (from both a Kung Fu and Krav Maga perspective.)
 But it's not only about self-defense and will not bore you with sequence shots about how to disassemble someone.
 It's about seeking harmony in an often disharmonious world, my love letter to humanity, and an attempt to leave this world more peaceful than it was when I arrived.
 The first person who read it said, "It changed my life."
 It will be published soon.
 Wish me luck! :)

 I wrote the lyrics and melodies (and sang) 15 original songs for children and parents for my CD, Great Big World, recorded at Score LA Recording Studio with Grammy-nominated composer Rick Balentine.
 The CD was later signed to a record label.
 It can be purchased online at www.markrickerbymusic.com

 My song Would I Have Done It? was recorded by singer Bob Rawleigh.

 A short film called Goal! based on a short story of mine won first prize and $20,000.00 in Bravo's annual short film script contest.